belloakinwunmi/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This project is about linked lists
+this project is about linked lists